Kimberly Juanita Brown

 Elizabeth Markovits teaches courses in political theory, ranging from ancient Greek thought to contemporary feminist and democratic theory.
-She is the author of The Politics of Sincerity: Frank Speech, Plato, and Democratic Judgment.
-She has published articles on Greek comedy and tragedy, and on women, carework, and democracy in the contemporary United States.
-Her current research focuses on problems of intergenerational justice in contemporary democratic theory and ancient Greek literature, as well as the intersections between citizenship, art, and responsibility.
+She is the author of Future Freedoms: Intergenerational Justice, Democratic Theory, and Ancient Greek Tragedy & Comedy (2018) and The Politics of Sincerity: Plato, Frank Speech, and Democratic Judgment (2008).
+She has published academic articles on rhetoric and politics, on Greek comedy and tragedy, and on women, carework, and democracy in the contemporary United States, as well as numerous op-eds.

 A historian who continually pushes the boundaries of her discipline, Mary Renda focuses her teaching and research on US empire, women and gender, racism, activism, and the transnational contexts in which histories of North America and the Caribbean have taken shape.
 In addition to her course offerings on U.S. women's history, African-American women, and histories of empire, Renda teaches interdisciplinary gender studies courses.
 It's not a vacation from her area of specialty, however.
 "When I teach gender studies," says Renda, "it brings into sharper relief the importance of history."

 Preston H. Smith II regularly teaches courses on Urban Policy, Black Migrations, Black Metropolis, and American Politics.
 He received a Whiting fellowship to study race and social housing in the Netherlands.
 His research interests include class and African-American politics, neoliberalism, and urban policy, and affordable housing policy.
 He is the author of Racial Democracy and the Black Metropolis: Housing Policy in Postwar Chicago as well as numerous articles and book chapters.